 For much of the post-2008 era, Wall Street treated zero interest rates as a permanent feature of the landscape, a kind of monetary gravity that pulled every asset price higher.
 Stocks ran.
 Bonds ran.
 Private credit ran.
 The benchmark S&P 500 vaulted off its 2009 low while the technology-packed Nasdaq Composite did even better.
 But the man who sat inside the room where those decisions were made spent the entire stretch voting against them, and he is still arguing today that the policy itself was less destructive than the refusal to retire it.

 Tom Hoenig, former president of the Kansas City Fed and a sitting member of the FOMC in 2010, dissented at every FOMC meeting in 2010.
-He sat at the table, raised his hand, and voted no. On a recent episode of Thoughtful Money with Adam Taggart, Hoenig delivered the line that frames his whole career-long argument: “It isn’t the crisis.
+He sat at the table, raised his hand, and voted no every single time.
+Now a distinguished senior fellow at George Mason University’s Mercatus Center, Hoenig appeared on a recent episode of Thoughtful Money with Adam Taggart and delivered the line that frames his whole career-long argument: “It isn’t the crisis.
 It’s the post-crisis when you don’t adjust your policy back to normal.”

-His take seems to be: Cutting rates to the floor in 2008 was defensible.
+His position is direct: cutting rates to the floor in 2008 was defensible.
 Keeping them pinned there through 2016 is what bent the economy out of shape.

 The 2010-2016 case study

 History tells us this pattern repeats.
 The 1970s Fed under Arthur Burns refused to tighten meaningfully, convinced inflation was a transitory cost-push problem rather than a monetary one.
 The result was a decade of stagflation that took Paul Volcker and a brutal recession to break.
 Japan, after its 1989 bubble burst, rolled emergency accommodation forward into one lost decade, then a second, then a third, and its equity index spent thirty-four years climbing back to its 1989 high.
 Post-WWI Europe ran the money printers to paper over war debts and produced the Weimar inflation.
-The mechanism is the same every time: emergency policy that becomes permanent policy reliably produces wealth concentration and political fragmentation.
+The mechanism is identical each time: emergency policy that hardens into permanent policy reliably produces wealth concentration and political fragmentation.

 The data today rhymes